danberlyne/favorita-sales-forecasting/README.md

 # Favorita sales forecasting

 This is a data science project based on the Kaggle competition ["Store Sales - Time Series Forecasting"](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/), which concerns the 'Favorita' grocery stores, an Ecuadorian chain.
+However, we will not be using all the data given in that competition.
+Instead, our goal is to use only the `train.csv` and `test.csv` datasets, together with autoregression analysis, to make predictions.

 The dataset (found in the `input` folder) contains daily sales data from 2012 to 2017.
 The goal is to predict the following 15 days of sales in 54 stores, across 33 product families.
 Accuracy of predictions is scored using RMSLE.